 Reading for Meaning

-Hosted by Frank McCourt, Reading for Meaning highlights effective strategies to help kids understand and care about what they read, the ultimate goal of learning how to read.
+Hosted by Frank McCourt, this episode highlights effective strategies to help kids understand — and care about — what they read, the ultimate goal of learning how to read.
 Features host Frank McCourt and children's book author Walter Dean Myers (Harlem).

 This program is the fifth episode of Launching Young Readers, WETA's award-winning series of innovative half-hour programs about how children learn to read, why so many struggle, and what we can do to help.

 Getting a book "inside your head," understanding it, and connecting it to your life and everything else you know is the ultimate purpose of reading.
 The good news is that kids can be taught the skills they need to take what they read and make it their own.

 The library is a vital resource for one mom whose son's appetite for information — especially about dinosaurs — is growing as quickly as his shoe size.

 In Salt Lake City, teacher Margaret Barnes uses a framework called CORI (Concept Oriented Reading Instruction) to teach reading comprehension skills to second and third graders.